dg82wi/SmartLogiLED/README.md

 ```
 💡 Solutions:
 • Ensure highlight/action colors differ from app color for visibility
-• Verify keys are properly configured using respective "Keys" buttons
+• Verify keys are properly configured using respective "H-Keys" and "A-Keys" buttons
 • Check that profile is currently active (shown in dropdown)
 • Lock keys override highlight/action colors when in active state
 • Remember keys are mutually exclusive between highlight and action lists